-Plans are to be out and about in 2018 and hope to meet up with you at one or more of these Austin Seven events and autojumbles.
+Plans are to be out and about in 2018 and hope to meet up with you at one or more of this years Austin Seven events and autojumbles.
 Our 2018 dates will be posted on our News and Events page as soon as we have them.

 * * * *